hummy123/hummy123.github.io/_posts/2025-05-27-Precedence-Climbing.md

 ### The Precedence Climbing Algorithm

 The Precedence Climbing algorithm is one way, the simplest in my opinion, of handling infix expressions.
+I will assume we are trying to evaluate a numerical expression for a more straightforward description, but the algorithm's "output" can easily be something else like a parse tree.

 The basic idea is this:

-1. We take the first number in the expression and bookmark our position.
+1. We take the first number in the expression and place a bookmark after the number.
+2. If we are now at the end of the expression, we return the number we have and that is our final calculation.
-2. We walk through the remaining part of the expression from left to right until we find an operator with lower or equal precedence to the one just before it.
+3. Otherwise: we walk through the remaining part of the expression from left to right until we find an operator with lower or equal precedence to the one just before it and place a bookmark just before that operator.
-3. We perform some action (like calculating a number or creating a parse tree) from the point we finished at in step 2, up to the point we started at before step 2.
-4. We repeat steps 2 and 3 until we have walked through the entire expression.

-Let's look at some examples to better understand this.

-**1 + 3 + 5**

-1. We take the first number, leaving us with the the partial expression `+ 3 + 5`.
-2. We look at the next operator `+`, the next number `3`, and the operator after `3` which is `+` again.
-3. The precedence of the first and second operator are equal so we
-4. We look at the next operator `+` and the next number `5`.
-5. Seeing that there are no more operators
+4. We evaluate the part of the expression between the bookmarks, starting from the rightmost bookmark from step 3.
+(It is important to start the calculation from the rightmost bookmark because we only advance through the expression if there is higher precedence.)
+5. We feed our calculated-so-far number back into step 2 starting from the rightmost bookmark, and repeat step 2 - 4 until the whole expression is consumed.

+There are two things to keep in mind not explicitly stated in the previous steps:

+- In step 3, we look for an operator with lower or equal precedence to the operator just before it.
+However, this is only if the latest operator is left-associative.
+If the operator we are comparing with is right-associative, we still continue if the next operator has equal precedence.
+- In our first walk through the expression at step 3, we accept any operator at all because there is no previous operator for us to compare with.
+We also accept any operator at all when reach step 5 which instructs us to go to step 2.

+Finally, the above rules don't consider parenthesised sub-expressions like `1 - (2 - 3)`.
+I'm trying not to get too technical, but two ways to handle parenthesised expressions are:

+1. Encode parenthesised expressions in our grammar with a rule like `exp ::= (exp)`
+2. Start an "inner" precedence climbing algorithm through recursion after the first `(`, and skip past the matching `)` in the outer algorithm once the inner algorithm finishes, treating the whole sub-expression as one unit.

+I personally prefer the first approach when writing a recursive descent parser for a programming language because the precedence climbing algorithm doesn't need to concern itself with parenthesised expression, but if my goal is to build a calculator, I will go with the second approach as a calculator does not really need a BNF or a formal grammar.

+That explanation might be a lot to take in from one's first encounter with the algorithm, but going through some examples will help illustrate the idea.

+To help with that, I built a visualisation tool that lets you input a numerical expression and walks through the steps of calculating it using this algorithm.

+Here is the link: {to do: create the tool}